buccaneerai/note-window-consumer/performance/2023-04-26/Cough/diff.md

 #### INTRO
-Grade: 8
+Grade: 9
-Differences: The first note mentions that the patient "can't seem to get rid of" the cough, while the second note simply states that the patient has a persistent cough for about two weeks.
+Differences: The AI-generated note states "Patient presents with a persistent cough for about two weeks" instead of "Patient has had a cough for about two weeks that they can't seem to get rid of."

 #### CC
 Grade: 10
 Differences: None

 #### HPI
-Grade: 7
+Grade: 8
-Differences: The first note mentions throat gunk and evenly distributed cough on both sides, while the second note does not.
-The second note mentions that the chest discomfort feels inflamed, while the first note mentions chest tightness and wheezing.
+Differences: The AI-generated note does not mention the cough being evenly distributed on both sides, the patient's throat gunk, and the patient denying sore throat, chest pain, and headache.
+It also refers to the inhaler as "Flowvent" instead of not specifying the inhaler's name.

 #### ROS
-Grade: 6
+Grade: 4
-Differences: The first note has a more extensive ROS list, including dypsnea, vision changes, blurry vision, rhinorhea, nasal congestion, vomiting, nausea, diarrhea, and muscle pain.
-The second note only includes sinus congestion and chest pain in addition to the common items.
+Differences: The AI-generated note only includes four items from the ROS, missing the wheezing, dypsnea, and all the false items except for headache and sore throat.

 #### Past Medical History
 Grade: 10